capitanh/oraclexe-ansible-role/README.md

 Credits
 -------
-This role makes intensive use of oravirt's excellent set of ansible modules for oracle: https://github.com/oravirt/ansible-oracle-modules
+This role makes intensive use of @oravirt excellent set of ansible modules for oracle: https://github.com/oravirt/ansible-oracle-modules